kean/Nuke/Demo/README.md

 Caches are turned off where they would hide the work, budgets are pushed past sensible values, and the screens report numbers rather than explain an API – the catalog screen for that API does the explaining.
-The section ends with the switch of the [pipeline HUD](#diagnostics), whose menu opens the details of the pipeline it shows.
+The section ends with the switch of the [pipeline HUD](#diagnostics), whose info button opens the details of the pipeline it shows.

 | Screen | Shows |
 |--|--|